schourode/pdfbinder/src/README.txt

 If PDFBinder was installed using the pre-built installer, an extra option should have been automatically added to your context menu (the menu that on Windows displays when right clicking a file) for all PDF files.
-Select any number of PDFs in a file browser and choose the "PDFBinder..." option to bring up the PDFBinder interface with those files already in the list.
+Select any number of PDFs in a file browser and choose the "Add to PDFBinder..." option to bring up the PDFBinder interface with those files already in the list.

 2. Contributing to the project
 ------------------------------